kozohosok/aws-api-request/README.md

 **methods:**
 - `exists(name)`
 - `create(name, src, host='', update=False, confirm=True, watch=0, params='')`
-  * host: S3 bucket to upload source, if necessary
+  * host: S3 bucket to upload source, if template size is large
   * update: True to update instead of create, or -1 to update only if existent
   * confirm: False to skip confirmation on update
   * watch: <0 to show operation progress